JeffBrownTech/100DaysOfCloud/Journey/001/Readme.md

 ![Result of VM creation](./img/resources.png)

-Selecting the virtual machine, in the top overview section there will be the current public IP address so I can connect to the virtual machine directly.
+<br/>Selecting the virtual machine, in the top overview section there will be the current public IP address so I can connect to the virtual machine directly.
 Here it is **13.83.82.96**:

 ![Virtual machine configuration](./img/vmconfig.png)

-I could select the Connect button and it will give me instructions on connecting to the virtual machine with a private key.
+<br/>I could select the Connect button and it will give me instructions on connecting to the virtual machine with a private key.
 Right now I don't have one generated, so instead I'm going to jump out to PowerShell and use the built-in SSH client to connect to the virtual machine.
 The syntaxt is:

 ```powershell
 ssh <user name>@<ip address>